apache/tvm/docs/langref/relay_type.rst

 communicate properties about the data a program manipulates, such as runtime shape, data layout, and storage, without needing to run the program.
-Relay's `Algebraic Data Types`_ allow for easily and flexibly composing together types in order to build data structures that can easily be reasoned about inductively and used to write recursive functions.
+Relay's `Algebraic Data Types`_ allow for easily and flexibly composing types in order to build data structures that can be reasoned about inductively and used to write recursive functions.

 Relay's type system features a form of *dependent typing* for shapes.
 That is, its type system keeps track of the shapes of tensors in a Relay program.
 Treating tensor